mlswg/mls-protocol/draft-ietf-mls-protocol.md

 binding.
 The format of the key in the `public_key` field is defined by the relevant ciphersuite: the group ciphersuite for a credential in a ratchet tree, the KeyPackage ciphersuite for a credential in a KeyPackage object.
+For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified {{?RFC8032}}.
+For ciphersuites using ECDSA with the NIST curves P-256 or P-521, the public key is the output of the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.

 For X509Credential, each entry in the chain represents a single DER-encoded X509 certificate.
 The chain is ordered such that the first entry (chain[0])